 The Vegan Diet and Plant-Based Diet is winning now because it's healthier than other diets.
 And yes, it's exactly what it sounds like.
 You stay away from inflammation-boosting animal products and fill your plate with plant-based whole foods that are low in oil, minimally cooked, and full of fiber.
 And guess what?
 It works.

 But the reason that the Vegan Diet is catching on right now is two-fold: One is that people are staying away from meat during the time of COVID-19, and the other is that the Vegan Diet helps you lose weight and build your immunity.
-It's also sustainable, healthy and natural.
+It's also sustainable, healthy, and natural.
 There is nothing more natural than eating a whole-food plant-based diet low in oils and fats.

-Meanwhile, on the upside, the Vegan Diet is natural, allowing the dieter to fill up on vegetables and legumes, grains and nuts and seed, plus fruit -- all foods that are full of fiber, satisfyingly filling and offer plenty of dietary protein.
+Meanwhile, on the upside, the Vegan Diet is also natural, allowing the dieter to fill up on vegetables and legumes, grains and nuts and seeds, plus fruit -- all foods that are full of fiber, satisfyingly filling, and offer plenty of dietary protein.
 In fact for the foods that offer the most protein, see this list.
 For most dieters, getting enough protein on a vegan diet starts with a bowl of oatmeal and plant-based milk, which gets you about one-quarter of the way there in an easy, low calory meal.
 For the Beginner's Guide to Going Plant-Based, which is a one-week Vegan Diet, click here.

 To fill up on healthy foods, the higher the fiber content the better.
-Fiber has been given a bad rap as a "regulator" for anyone who has trouble going to the bathroom, but in fact it's the "anti-carb" when it comes to eating healthy foods that spur weight loss.
+Fiber has been given a bad rap as a "regulator" for anyone who has trouble going to the bathroom, but in fact, it's the "anti-carb" when it comes to eating healthy foods that spur weight loss.
 When diabetics are put on a strict low-carb diet they are coached to look for fiber since the fiber-to-carb ratio is more important than carbs alone.
 This is why fruit, though higher in carbs than vegetables, does not make you fat.

 The fiber in the food you eat allows the body to access healthy nutrients while keeping blood sugar low and your insulin response in check.
 The lower your blood sugar, the lower your insulin response, and the less your body gets the signal to store the extra energy as fat.